lauberto/notes_on_ilm/README.md

 5. The encoder (tokenizer) is loaded from the ```OFFICIAL_GPT2_ENCODER_DIR```, which contains ```encoder.json``` (a tokoen to id dictionary), and ```vocab.bpe``` (a file containing the most frequent merges of the tokenizer)
     * rugpt3xl utilizes a tokenizer which is also based on these files, however they are called respectively ```vocab.json``` and ```merges.txt```
 6. Train and eval data are loaded.
+7. To compute logits, the model is called on a tensor of **token_ids**.
+For this reason, the model does not need an embodied tokenizer, as it is in the rugpt3xl original repo.
+They embody the tokenizer into the model, so that they can generate new text, based on an input text that needs to be tokenized.
+This is not out case, so maybe we can just remove the tokenizer from the ```RuGPT3XL``` class object.

 ## RUGPT3MODEL INITIALIZATION
 1. Tokenizer must be intialized the ilm way, i.e. using the encoder module